About

 Bio

-I grew up in the southeast side of San Antonio, Texas and left for Monmouth College, Monmouth, Illinois upon the advice and encouragement of a high school English teacher.
+I grew up in the southeast side of San Antonio, Texas.
+I left for Monmouth College, Monmouth, Illinois upon the advice and encouragement of a high school English teacher.
 Monmouth was a great experience with wonderful professors.
 I began as a declared double major in English and Computer Science.
 Then I took a philosophy course and dropped the CS major for a major in philosophy and religious studies.
 That did not go well with some family members, particularly my grandfather, who sent me many sarcastic but hilarious letters about my decision making capabilities.
 Still, I don't regret it, and I think he'd be proud of me now.

 Eventually I applied to graduate school and went back to school in the fall of 2007.
 I worked as a reference librarian and as a cataloger at a small liberal arts college and built a digital library of nearly 40,000 photos for a photojournalism institute.
 I describe that process at Building the POYi Archive.
 I intended to work as an academic librarian but was encouraged to apply to the PhD program, which I completed in May 2013.